 What Are Bad Backlinks?

 Bad backlinks, or link spam, are frequently used by black hat SEO practitioners to manipulate the search engines.
-They’re also expressly prohibited by Google.
+Bad backlinks are also expressly prohibited by Google.

 Why do people use backlinks to manipulate their rank?
 Because it works.